 You may think about particular people, “They’re too busy.”
 It’s probably a good idea to leave them on the list and let them manage their own calendars.
 Remember the saying, “If you want something done, ask a busy person.”

 In Write Experiment 17 in Sit Write Share, I describe editing in phases in order not to waste time polishing text that ends up on the cutting floor.
-Similarly, getting feedback is wisely done in phases.
+For similar reasons, getting feedback is wisely done in phases.
 I recommend at least 3 phases ranging from the high-level checking of content and structure through mid-level checking concept presentation to low-level concern with wording, paragraph breaks, and sentence structure.
 Different people will be good at and interested in different levels of review.
 At every level, ask reviewers to summarize what they are taking away from the piece so that you can see if they are getting what you think they should be getting.
 Also remember to ask them to tell you what they like as well as what could be even better.

 Early on, possibly before the whole piece is completed, ask people to look at high-level issues.
 Tailor the following questions to your needs.
 Let them know that you don’t need information about detailed errors yet.
 That can save them time as they review.